maudsley/jsolve2/README.md

 Variable names are strings of any length and multiplication is not implied, so a2 is a variable named 'a2' and not the expression a*2.

+Variables with an underscore prefix are used internally and should not be used.

 If the input is an expression, f(x), without an equals sign, the solver will assume you meant f(x) = 0.

 The following operators are supported: